Seagate/cortx/doc/be/BE_TheMetadataBackend.md

 	- Implementation : PoC exists in a branch

 - There is only one open tx group at any moment of time
-	- Solution : (possible) LSN-based serialized txs
+	- Solution : (possible) LSN-based serialised txs
 	- Implementation : doesn't exists